 All of the medications listed in this guide are licensed in the UK for the treatment of people with advanced kidney cancer.
-However, not all are available in NHS hospitals.
+However, not all are funded by the NHS.
 Your oncologist will give you advice on the best treatment for you as a first-line treatment and for subsequent treatments that are funded by the NHS.

-To access treatments that are not available in NHS hospitals, you might need to apply to government funding schemes, such as the Cancer Drugs Fund or your oncologist may submit an Individual Funding Request.
+To access treatments that are not routinely funded by the NHS, you might need to apply to government funding schemes, such as the Cancer Drugs Fund or your oncologist may submit an Individual Funding Request.
 Or you could pay privately for the medication that you need.
-You can also access treatments not available within the NHS by taking part in a clinical trial (for more information see Essential guide: Clinical trials).
+You can also access treatments not available within the NHS by taking part in a clinical trial (for more information see About clinical trials on the Action Kidney Cancer website) or through compassionate use programmes.
 Please see Access to medicines not available on the NHS on our website for more information.